-You can get rodent bait from the Service Centre at minimal cost.
+You can obtain rodent bait from our Service Centre at minimal cost.
 Always follow the manufacturers instructions when using rodent bait.

 It is recommended that you talk to your neighbours about rodent sightings as there may be a specific area attracting rats (for example; an open compost heap, fruit trees, aviary or other food source).
 If neighbours work co-operatively to bait and/or trap, vermin populations are likely to reduce very quickly.